cmaurini/cmaurini.github.io/index.md

 plates and shells, large deformations and instabilities in soft solids.

 - Fracture and damage mechanics, variational phase-field models
-- Multistable plates and shells
+- Multi-stable plates and shells
 - Nonlinear elasticity

 You can find further details in
 <a href="{{site.baseurl}}/research">research</a>

 # Teaching
-I teach several classes at UPMC including
+I teach several classes at Sorbonne including
 - *Equilibre stabilité et vibrations* (3A103)
 - *Structures élancées* (4AG20)
 - *Nonlinear finite element analysis* (5AG07)